 Phantom pregnancy in dogs

-Six causes of black stuff around my dog’s nipples?
+Six causes of black gunk or dried blood around nipples?

 If your dog has recurrent yeast infections, it’s possible that this will affect one or more of the nipples.
 Yeast infections are caused by a fungus that proliferates in moist and hot areas of the body, especially skin folds.
 Yeast infections are usually associated with oily hair and skin, and they cause intense itchiness.